October 2, 2023

-This year, consider traveling to the newest Italian region with some of the least traveled paths.
+Did you know that the region of Molise is the newest Italian region with some of the least traveled paths?
 Molise was officially recognized as its own region in 1963, and it evokes a unique cultural and gastronomic blend influenced by its neighboring regions: Abruzzo (which it was once a part of), Puglia, and Campagna in southeastern Italy.
 Unknown by the tourist masses yet and preserved by several national parks, Molise is an agricultural region that proves to be a desirable destination for off-the-beaten path type travelers looking for an authentic Italian countryside experience.

 Molise has an old world charm that can be hard to come by in the 21st century.
 Many castles, abbeys, and Roman ruins are scattered throughout the countryside, and the people of Molise are very proud of their heritage.
 Festivals are held throughout the year celebrating the history of Molise and the people wear traditional garb.